-This year APIL will be hosting its 9th Annual APIL Auction.
+This year APIL will be hosting its 10th Annual Fundraising Auction.
 The Annual Auction raises funds to support Pepperdine students participating in summer public interest internships.
-The auction, held in the spring semester, consists of a live bidding auction in Pepperdine’s atrium as well as a silent auction at the Law School Dinner.
-In order to be eligible for APIL funds raised from the auction, students must be APIL members and must help with the auction planning.
+The auction, held on February 25, 2014, consists of a live bidding auction in Pepperdine's atrium as well as an online silent auction, which will take place from February 25 – March 7, 2014.

 We are hosting legal workshops (both student and attorney led) and preparing to begin a regular clinic in partnership with the Labor Exchange and possibly Pepperdine's Asylum Clinic or Pepperdine's Union Rescue Legal Aid Clinic.
 We address basic poverty law issues, immigration, deferred action, employment, and human rights issues.

 APIL also is hosting Arrest Rights Workshops to help provide under-served communities the essential information that they will need in the event of an arrest.
 These workshops give people the right to know their rights.